IVAO-XU/EG-Sector-File/README.md

 https://wiki.ivao.aero/en/home/devops/manuals/SectorFile_Definition

 ## Features
-0) :hourglass: Faster loading time thanks to a less intricate coastline.
++ :hourglass: **Faster loading time thanks to a less intricate coastline.**
-⋅⋅⋅(Reduced from 250,000 lines to 16,000 lines, a 93% decrease in code for the coastlinewith no loss of quality.)⋅⋅
+*Reduced from 250,000 lines to 16,000 line of codes, a 93% decrease with no loss of quality.*
-:world_map:
++ :world_map: **Airways and end point fixed**
+*Removing those random waypoints that displayed when viewing the route*

 ## How to Contribute